July 25, 2020

 componentGroup="AEM Tutorials"/>

-1. Now, create a new class named org.redquark.aem.tutorials.core.servlets.FetchTODOServlet and paste the following code in it -
+and paste the following code in it - package org.redquark.aem.tutorials.core.servlets;

 import org.apache.sling.api.SlingHttpServletRequest;